energiasonora/iusdappv2/README.md

 # IUS DAPP

-Ius Naturalis is a project centered on digital sovereignty, addressing key areas such as value creation and transfer, communication, document management, and the resolution of public and private disputes—all approached from a sovereign perspective under natural law jurisdiction.
+Ius Naturalis is a project centered on digital sovereignty, addressing key areas such as vsudo apt install code alue creation and transfer, communication, document management, and the resolution of public and private disputes—all approached frsudo apt install code om a sovereign perspective under natural law jurisdiction.
 We are developing a self-custodial wallet that integrates chat and public document management capabilities, including attestation and dispute resolution mechanisms.
 Our goal is to foster a web3 culture rooted in sovereignty, promoting the adoption of customary practices for managing public goods and embracing decentralized solutions in governance.